-This is called classification: the organisation of different organisms into groups.
+This is called classification, which is the organisation of different organisms into groups.

-He created the Linnaean system, which divides living things by the characteristics that make them unique from each other, starting with kingdoms - like the plant kingdom versus the animal kingdom.
+He created the Linnaean system in which living things are sorted by the characteristics that make them unique from each other, starting with kingdoms - such as the Plant Kingdom or the Animal Kingdom.

 Kingdom ⇒ Phylum ⇒ Class ⇒ Order ⇒ Family ⇒ Genus ⇒ Species!